mit-orcd/orcd-docs-edit/docs/running-jobs/best-practices.md

 - AI training with large models.
 - Simulations that require FP64 precision.
-- Any job that needs more than 48 GB of GPU memory.
+- Any job that requires 48–144 GB of GPU memory.

 - For multi-GPU jobs, verify that your code actually scales before requesting more GPUs — extra GPUs that aren't used will just delay scheduling without speeding up your job.